 Download the current school calendar!

 The Nacel International School System provides something more than an opportunity to improve your English and make friends abroad.
-By coming on our programs as an exchange student, you are playing an important role in the public diplomacy efforts of your country.
+By coming on our programs as an international student, you are playing an important role in the public diplomacy efforts of your country.
 Additionally, it is an opportunity for personal growth and development.
-In years to come, you will most likely look back on your exchange program as a critical experience in your life that prepared you for the future in unexpected ways.
+In years to come, you will most likely look back on your high school years as a critical experience in your life that prepared you for the future in unexpected ways.